Notice of Pre-AIA or AIA Status

 one or more sensor clusters;

-a non-transitory computer readable medium including instruction stored thereon.
+non-transitory computer readable medium including instruction stored thereon.

 These elements are mere instructions to apply the abstract idea to a computer, per MPEP § 2106.05(f).
 Applicant has described these computing elements generically in the disclosure, at Specification [0034 – 0035 and 0048 – 0049] and Figures 1B and 2 as filed.
 Accordingly, alone and in combination, these additional elements do not integrate the abstract idea into a practical application.
 The claims are directed to an abstract idea.

-At Step 2B of eligibility analysis, the Examiner has determined that the claims do not include additional elements that are sufficient to amount to significantly more than the judicial exception because they do not amount to more than simply instructing one to practice the abstract idea on a computer environment to perform the steps that define the abstract idea.
-As discussed above with respect to integration of the abstract idea into a practical application, the additional elements of: (one or more sensor clusters; a processor; memory; non-transitory computer readable medium including instruction stored thereon), amounts to no more than mere instructions to implement an abstract idea on a computer and a results-oriented solution that lacks detail of the mechanism for accomplishing the result and is equivalent to the words “apply it,” per MPEP 2106.05(f).
+At Step 2B of analysis, the Examiner has determined that the claims do not include additional elements that are sufficient to amount to significantly more than the judicial exceptions because they do not amount to more than mere instructions to apply the abstract idea to a computer, per MPEP 2106.05(f).
+These include: one or more sensor clusters; a device; an assessment system comprising: a processor; and a memory, non-transitory computer readable medium including instruction stored thereon).
+Instructions to apply the exception do not provide for significantly more.
+See MPEP 2106.05(f).

 Dependent claims 2, 5, 6, 8, and 11, contain limitations that are further recitations to the same abstract ideas found in claims 1 and 7.
 Recitations to parameters (to be observed and evaluated), comparing and generating scores (evaluating), and one or more actions based on the compliance assessment (a judgment), are further refinements of what to observe and what judgment is needed.
 They are recitations directed to the mental process described.
-Furthermore, these claims include recitations that amount to no more than simply instructing one to implement the abstract idea on a computer, using the generically described devices noted above; (the assessment system comprising: a processor; and memory, wherein the memory stores processor-executable instructions; one or more sensor cluster; non-transitory computer readable medium including instruction stored thereon).
+Furthermore, these claims include recitations that amount to no more than simply instructing one to implement the abstract idea on a computer, using the generically described devices noted above; (the assessment system discussed above).
 This does not render the claims as being patent eligible.
 See MPEP § 2106.04(d).

 Dependent claims 3, 4, and 9, contain limitations that are further recitations to the same abstract ideas found in claims 1 and 7.
 Recitations to type of, and utilization of, sensors, are further recitations to no more than simply instructing one to implement the abstract idea on a computer, using the generically described devices noted above; (one or more sensor cluster).
 This does not render the claims as being patent eligible.
 See MPEP § 2106.04(d).